-The ISB applies to investments in companies established in the Netherlands when the company is (i) involved in vital processes, (ii) active with sensitive technologies, or (iii) a manager of a business campus.
+The Vifo Act applies to investments in companies established in the Netherlands when the company is (i) involved in vital processes, (ii) active with sensitive technologies, or (iii) a manager of a business campus.

-The ISB catches all mergers and demergers, acquisitions and other investments that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) in case of highly sensitive technologies, an acquisition or increase of significant influence over a relevant company.
-Asset purchases are also captured if those assets are essential for the company to function as a vital provider or as a sensitive technology enterprise.
+The Vifo Act catches all mergers and demergers, acquisitions and other investments that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) in case of highly sensitive technologies, an acquisition or increase of significant influence over a relevant company.
+Asset purchases are also captured if those assets are essential for the company to function as a vital provider or as a sensitive technology enterprise, or if the acquisition of the assets implies the acquisition of significant activities in the Netherlands.
 An internal re-organisation within a corporate group is captured when the above conditions are met.

-The bill intends to complement sectoral screening mechanisms (see below) as it applies to any investment that is not caught by specific sectoral review mechanisms.
+The bill aims to complement sectoral screening mechanisms (see below) as it applies to any investment that is not caught by specific sectoral review mechanisms.